sbidoul/pip-deepfreeze/README.rst

                                   to editable if the project supports it.

       --uninstall-unneeded / --no-uninstall-unneeded
-                                  Uninstall dependencies that are not needed
+                                  Uninstall distributions that are not
+                                  dependencies of the project.
+If not
-                                  anymore.
-If not specified, ask confirmation.
+                                  specified, ask confirmation.

       --help                      Show this message and exit.